javierseixas/transform-list-into-tree-algorithm/README.md

 ## Notes and disclaimers

 - Solutions reached using TDD (see commit history)
-- No big refactor for improving legibility has been applied (some comments could be replaced with "private" functions)
+- No big refactor for improving legibility has been applied (some comments could be replaced with "private" functions, and some function may be moved to independent files)